Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Apr 11, 2018

-Not too long ago, the Los Angeles police department issued body cams for all of their officers.
-Now the fall-out from that issuance is starting to hit the criminal defense arena.
-There are many body cam evidence requests being sent out by criminal defense attorneys all over LA county and many of them are being answered with evidence.
+Not too long ago, the Los Angeles police department issued body cams for all of its officers.
+Now, the fallout from that issuance is starting to hit the criminal defense arena.
+Criminal defense attorneys all over LA County are sending out body cam evidence requests, and many of them are being answered with evidence.

-What Are Some Of The Technical Issues With The Body Cam Evidence In LA County?
+What Are Some Of The Technical Issues With The Body Cam Evidence?

-In addition to not capturing everything on the body cam, the police are also not always using their body cam or they're turning it on or off at crucial times when they are doing things that are violating people's constitutional rights.
-This is one big thing that's very frustrating as a criminal defense attorney when you know your client is telling you the truth about what happened during a police encounter and you can't get the evidence to back it up.
+In addition to not capturing everything on the body cam, the police are also not always using it or turning it on or off at crucial times when they are violating people's constitutional rights.
+This is one big thing that's very frustrating as a criminal defense attorney when you know your client is telling you the truth about what happened during a police encounter, and you can't get the evidence to back it up.

 Another technical issue is that when the prosecutors send the body cam, they send it on the server where you have to wait twenty or forty minutes for it to download, which is very frustrating when you are trying to investigate a criminal case.